Overview

 Key Characteristics

-• 100% Robustness: Every possible SELFIES string can be decoded into a valid molecular graph.
+• 100% Robustness: Every possible SELFIES string can be decoded into a valid molecular graph that obeys chemical valence rules.
 This is its fundamental advantage over SMILES.

 • Machine Learning Friendly: Can be used directly in any machine learning model (like VAEs or GANs) without adaptation, guaranteeing that all generated outputs are valid molecules.